tao-luke/template-landing-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a 4th year computer science student with both experience and interest in embedded systems.
-Currently, I am a software engineer intern at Tesla working on the autopilot core.
-Before that, I was an URA at UWaterloo for high performance user threading research.
+I am a 4th year computer science student with both experience and interest in embedded systems and low-level development.
+Currently, I am a software engineer intern at Tesla working on Autopilot core.
+Before that, I was an URA at UWaterloo for high performance user-threading research.

 I work comfortably in:
-* C ( socketCAN, kernel modules, GDB, Valgrind )
+* C ( Kernel modules, GDB, Valgrind )
 * C++ ( Unity test, Google test )
 * Rust
-* CMake, Make, Bazel
-* Python ( Numpy, Pytorch, OpenCV, Scikit-learn )
-* Matlab

 Outside of academics, I am a passionate climber and an avid fan of philosophy.
 I am always down to chat!
 Just send me a message :)